resema/cheatsheets/cpsa-f.md

     - make appropriate design modifications **parallel** to development
     - learning and improvement is based on feedback
   - incremental:
-    - done in pieces, building open each other
+    - done in pieces, building opun each other
     - each increment delivers a slice of functionality through cross-discipline work (requirements, architecture/design, implementation and deployment)
   - **major advantage of combined approach**:
     - problems are detected early, allowing more time to resolve them